-All requests Petitions for a Change of Land Use for any parcel in the Town, other than variance requests, shall be reviewed by the Plan Commission and then voted on by the Town Board in accordance with the comprehensive plan, applicable ordinances and statutes.
-The Applicant's petitioner's or their representative's attendance at the Plan Commission and Town Board meetings is mandatory.
-No action will be taken on the application without the applicant petitioner or a representative present, unless necessary to meet a deadline in this chapter or other law.
+All Petitions for Change of Land Use for any parcel in the Town, shall be reviewed by the Plan Commission and then voted on by the Town Board in accordance with the comprehensive plan, applicable ordinances and statutes.
+The petitioner's or their representative's attendance at the Plan Commission and Town Board meetings is mandatory.
+No action will be taken on the application without the petitioner or a representative present, unless necessary to meet a deadline in this chapter or other law.

-(d) Variances, Waivers, and Modifications.

-- 1. A request for a variance from a Town ordinance shall be heard, and acted on directly by the Town Board, at the next regularly scheduled meeting following the Town notification of adjoining and adjacent-landowners, unless otherwise prescribed in the associated chapter. - 2.
+- (d) Variances, Waivers, and Modifications. - 1.
+A request for a variance from a Town ordinance shall be heard, and acted on by the Town Board, at the next regularly scheduled meeting following Town notification of adjoining landowners, unless otherwise prescribed in the associated chapter. - 2.
 Where, in the judgment of the Town Board, it would be inappropriate to apply a provision of this chapter because exceptional or undue hardship would result, the Town Board may, subject to the provisions of s.
 15.01(5)(d)3, waive or modify the requirements of this section to the extent deemed just and proper. - 3.
 Such relief will be granted only where it will not be detrimental to the public good, impair the intent and purpose of this code, or impair the desirable general development of the community in accordance with the Town Comprehensive Plan.
-A three-quarters (3/4) vote of the entire membership of the Board shall be required for any such variance, waiver, or modification. - 1.4.
+A three-quarters (3/4) vote of the entire membership of the Board shall be required for any such variance, waiver, or modification. - 4.
 Any variance, waiver, or modification which is granted pursuant to this section shall be made in writing or stated orally and recorded in the minutes, shall state the reasons which justified it, and shall be filed with the records relating to the Change of Land Use. - (6) PLAN COMMISSION. - (a) Creation. - 1.
 Pursuant to the authority granted to the Town Board under Ch.
 60 and § 62.23(1), Wis.
 Stats., the Town hereby creates a Town Plan Commission, which shall act in a continuing capacity with a rotating membership. - 2.
 Plan Commission members shall be appointed by the Town Chair and confirmed by a majority vote of the Town Board members.
-The chair of the Plan Commission shall be elected by the Plan Commission. - (b) Membership and Term of Service.
+The chair of the Plan Commission shall be elected by the Plan Commission. - (b) Membership and Term of Service. - 1.
+The Plan Commission shall consist of a total of seven members; two board members and five electors of the Town, acting as citizen representatives. - 2.
+The Town Board members shall be appointed annually, and shall serve only as long as they retain their seat on the Town Board.